playframework/playframework/documentation/manual/scalaGuide/main/sql/ScalaAnorm.md

   """
 ).on("countryCode" -> "FRA")
 ```

+You can also use string interpolation to pass parameters (see details thereafter).

 In case several columns are found with same name in query result, for example columns named `code` in both `Country` and `CountryLanguage` tables, there can be ambiguity.
 By default a mapping like following one will use the last column: